PABERTHIER/photo-manager/Readme.md

 - MD5Hash the hammingDistance is 32/32.
 - SHA512 the hammingDistance is 118/128.

+Moreover, there is a parameter that you can adjust following the need, it is `PHashThreshold`.
+The max advised is less than 90 (for example 68 can detect false positives).
+The default value is `40`, because it can detect a Thumbnail and an original with low quality as duplicates.
+But 5 or 6 is often used as a default value in image comparison libraries.
+If the hammingDistance is lower or equal to the `PHashThreshold` value, then it is a duplicate.

 ## Path settings

 To run the application, you will need to set some settings first, for the path:

 - `AssetsDirectory = "";`: The path where PhotoManager will scan your assets.
-- `ExemptedFolderPath = "";`: The path where PhotoManager will protect your assets and if there are duplicates in others path, you will be able to delete all of them except the asset in this exempted path.
+- `ExemptedFolderPath = "";`: The path where PhotoManager will protect your assets and if there are duplicates in others paths, you will be able to delete all of them except the asset in this exempted path.
 - `FfmpegPath = "Path\\ffmpeg.exe";`: The path where your ffmpeg.exe is located (Needed to be installed first, used if you activate the switch `AnalyseVideos`).
 - `BackupPath = "";`: The path to store your backup (The backup must be upper than the location to prevent bugs like "Process is already used").
-- `FirstFrameVideosPath = "";`: The path to save the first frame for each video file (Used if you activate the switch `AnalyseVideos`), the path should be lower than `AssetsDirectory` (Ex "`AssetsDirectory`\\your_folder").
+- `FirstFrameVideosFolderName = "";`: The folder to save the first frame for each video file (Used if you activate the switch `AnalyseVideos`), the path will be "`AssetsDirectory` + `\\FirstFrameVideosFolderName`".

 ## Deletion modes